An official website of the United States Government

 Alexander R. Lovett

-Prior to his current role, Mr. Lovett served as the Deputy Assistant Secretary of War for Prototyping and Experimentation for the ASW(MC).
+Prior to his current role, he served as the Deputy Assistant Secretary of War for Prototyping and Experimentation for the ASW(MC).
 In this role, he was responsible for Joint prototyping, experimentation, and technology demonstration activities that developed and enhanced capabilities for the Services and Joint warfighter.

 Previously, Mr. Lovett served as the Deputy Under Secretary of War for Advanced Systems and Concepts and as Director of the Joint Capability Technology Demonstration (JCTD) Program.
 As the JCTD Director, he provided executive oversight for the formulation of JCTDs to address the near-term capability needs of Combatant Commanders.
 He served as the Special Assistant to the Deputy Assistant Secretary of War, Rapid Fielding Directorate as the project lead for Persistent Surveillance Systems in support of Combatant Commander urgent needs.

 Mr. Lovett has experience in both industry and academia.
-He served as Director of both the Center for Research and Innovation at the University of Vincennes and the Indiana National Guard’s Innovation, Technology and Experimentation Center.
-In these capacities, he supported the development, integration, demonstration, test, and assessment of transformative technologies in unmanned systems, counter-unmanned aerial systems, cyber, stratospheric, and urban operations.
-He was an Associate Research Faculty Scientist in the Aeronautical Engineering Department of the University of Maryland.
+He served as the Director of both the Center for Research and Innovation at the University of Vincennes and the Indiana National Guard’s Innovation, Technology and Experimentation Center, supporting the development, integration, demonstration, test, and assessment of transformative technologies in unmanned systems, counter-unmanned aerial systems, cyber, stratospheric, and urban operations.
+He was also an Associate Research Faculty Scientist in the Aeronautical Engineering Department of the University of Maryland.
 He held industry and defense positions supporting the development and testing of sensor technologies to support the National Defense Strategy.

 Mr. Lovett is a retired United States Navy Captain (O-6) with 28 years of combined Active and Reserve service.
 He is a qualified Surface Warfare and Information Dominance Warfare Officer and has completed various command tours and deployments in support of Operations IRAQI FREEDOM and ENDURING FREEDOM.
 He holds a Bachelor of Science in Electrical Engineering from the Massachusetts Institute of Technology.
 He is a Navy Career Acquisition Professional (DAWIA Level III SPRDE) with a Lean Six Sigma Black Belt certification.